kubeflow/website/content/blog/announcing_kubeflow_0.3.md

 ## Introducing Kubeflow 0.3

 We're thrilled to announce the availability of Kubeflow 0.3.
-This release provides streamlined ways to deploy Kubeflow with increased flexibility in existing components and better multi-framework support.
+This release provides easier deployment and customization of components and better multi-framework support.
 Let's walk through some of the highlights:

 ### Deploy